skydoves/PreferenceRoom/README.md

     PreferenceComponent_UserProfileComponent.getInstance().inject(this) // inject dependency injection to MainActivity.
 ```
 #### Non Existent Type Correction
-But if you encounter __NonExistentClass__ error at compile time, you should add below codes on your build.gradle. <br>
+But if you encounter `NonExistentClass` error at compile time, you should add below codes on your build.gradle. <br>
-default, Kapt replaces every unknown type (including types for the generated classes) to NonExistentClass, but you can change this behavior.
+Default, Kapt replaces every unknown type (including types for the generated classes) to NonExistentClass, but you can change this behavior.
 Add the additional flag to the build.gradle file to enable error type inferring in stubs:
 ```xml
 kapt {
   correctErrorTypes = true